SE POLAND SHTETL LINKS: Bilgoraj | Chelm | Hrubieszow | Izbica | Krasnik | Krasnystaw | Krylow | Laszczow | Lublin | Opatow

 The synagogue was destroyed in the Holocaust.
 The cemetery was also destroyed.
 No graves

 remain.
-The cemetery was located at kol.
-Polnoc.
+The cemetery was located at Polnoc street.
 It was erected in the 19th Century.

 Many Jews escaped from Czemierniki and headed for the USSR, so that the village was left